ALL ARTICLES ABOUTHulu Plus

 For more than 41 years ABC's "All My Children" entertained millions of viewers each and every weekday, week after week, year after year.
 Sadly, the network canceled the soap in 2011 and the series aired its then final episode in September of that year.
 Now, in anticipation of its return on Hulu, Hulu Plus and iTunes on Monday, April 29, The OnLine Network has released a recap of the series as narrated by Debbi Morgan (Angie Hubbard).

-Hot on the heels of the news that “Jersey Shore’s” Jenni “JWOWW” Farley, Jessie Malakouti of Jessie and the Toy Boys, and the popular Aussie DJ sisters Nervo were all making stops in TOLN’s reboot of “One Life to Live,” fans can look for yet another familiar voice to drop by for a visit.
+Hot on the heels of the news that "Jersey Shore's" Jenni "JWOWW" Farley, Jessie Malakouti of Jessie and the Boy Toys, and the popular Aussie DJ sisters Nervo all making stops in TOLN's new Llanview 2.0, fans can look for yet another familiar face to drop by for a visit.

 On Wednesday, April 3, the Backstreet Boys gave a shout out to TOLN's "All My Children" when they tweeted a video of the cast of the soap doing the "Harlem Shake."